inte-R-action/ROS2Pharma/ros2_pharma_iv_vision/README.md

 **Intelligent IV Bag Inspection with Continuous Learning ROS2-Based Architecture**

-A comprehensive ROS2-based system for pharmaceutical quality control featuring a robotic manipulation with adaptive learning capabilities.

 ## 🎯 Overview

 This system implements a sophisticated pharmaceutical quality control solution with: